eclipsesource/tabris-decorators/doc/di/@injectable.md

 Like `@injectable`, but with more options.

 * If `shared` is `true`, all injections of the class will use the same instance.
 This makes the class effectively a singleton.
+However, if the instance is a widget and is disposed a new one will be created for the next injection.

 * `implements` allows the decorated class to be injected as an instance of the given class if they have a compatible interface.